Early Church

 It is necessary not only to pray, but also to pray “as we ought” and to pray for what we ought.
 Our attempt to understand what we should pray for is deficient unless we also bring to our quest the “as we ought.”
 Likewise, what use to us is the “as we ought” if we do not know for what we should pray?

-Mike Reeves introduces us to the crucial early centuries of the Church's life.
+Mike Reeves introduces us to Athanasius, the great early Church defender of the faith.